ElviraQDP/content/src/content/lesson/css-layouts.md

 ## There is Much More to Know about Layouts
 ***

-You will have to be learning "on the go" because there is an infinite amount of combinations you can create for a website layout.
+You will have to be learning "on the go" because there is an infinite amoiunt of combinations you can create for a website layout.
 What really matters is that you fully understand the display, absolute, float and overflow rules.

 Worry not, my friend.
 A major part of Bootstrap is made to make layouts easier.
 You will learn that in the next lesson.